YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario03/1_Prometheus/README.md

 ```

 There you go.
 Trident only has one service with several ports exposed, one of them called _metrics_.
-You can verify if you can get access these metrics by the using the _curl_ command:
+You can verify if you can get access these metrics by the using the _curl_ command, but remember to
+change the IP address to the one shown as `Endpoint` in the above output, as yours might be different:
 ```bash
 $ curl -s 192.168.26.66:8001  | grep trident_backend_count
 # HELP trident_backend_count The total number of backends